This post may contain affiliate links. Please read our disclosure policy.

 - 4 stalks kale (stem removed and leaves torn into pieces)

-- Heat the oil in a large pot over medium-high heat.
-Add the onion, carrots, and garlic and cook for 6-7 minutes, or until they start to brown.
-Add the curry powder and sea salt to the pot and cook for 1 minute.3 teaspoons oil, 1 medium red onion, 2 carrots, 3 cloves garlic, 3 tablespoons curry powder, 1 ½ teaspoons sea salt
+- Preheat your oven to 400 degrees Fahrenheit.
+Heat the oil in a large pot over medium-high heat.
+Add the onion, carrots, and garlic and cook for 4-5 minutes, or until they start to brown.
+Add the curry powder and sea salt to the pot and cook for 1 minute.3 teaspoons olive oil, 1 medium red onion, 2 carrots, 3 cloves garlic, 3 tablespoons curry powder, 1 ½ teaspoons sea salt

 - Add the chicken and 6 cups of water to the pot and bring it to a boil.
 Reduce the heat to low, cover the pot, and simmer for 30 mins.4 skinless chicken thighs